-Any fan of Canadian music from the later 80s/early 90s is likely familiar with the Juno-nominated and multi-platinum-selling band The Grapes of Wrath.
+Any fan of Canadian music from the late 80s/early 90s is likely familiar with the multi-platinum-selling band The Grapes of Wrath.
 Their 60s-inspired pop-rock was a constant on radio and MuchMusic, with hit singles such as “All The Things I Wasn’t”, “I Am Here”, “Peace Of Mind”, “You May Be Right”, “What Was Going Through My Head”, “Backward Town”, and more.
+In 2018, they were inducted into the Western Canada Music Hall of Fame.

 In April of 1983, after putting together a one-off show as cover band Honda Civic, the trio decided to work together musically again.
-From the Hooper family garage they began rehearsals and gained enough confidence to open for acts in Seattle and Vancouver as the newly christened Grapes Of Wrath (from the classic movie of the same name).
+They began rehearsals from the Hooper family garage and gained enough confidence to open for acts in Seattle and Vancouver as the newly christened Grapes Of Wrath (from the classic movie of the same name).

-By raising money at flea markets and garage sales the act was able to record 4 songs with up-and-coming producer/engineer Greg Reely in July and August 1984.
-Unbeknownst to the band, a cassette recording of the material was passed along to Terry McBride of the newly formed Nettwerk Records in Vancouver, which led to the band being signed and releasing the tracks as a self-titled EP in December 1984.
-The band played a farewell gig in hometown Kelowna, packed up Tom’s station wagon and the Grapes Of Wrath moved to Vancouver.
+By raising money at flea markets and garage sales, the act recorded 4 songs with up-and-coming producer/engineer Greg Reely in July and August 1984.
+Unbeknownst to the band, a cassette recording of the material was passed along to Terry McBride of the newly formed Nettwerk Records in Vancouver.
+This led to the band being signed and releasing the tracks as a self-titled EP in December 1984.
+The band played a farewell gig in their hometown Kelowna, packed up Tom’s station wagon and the Grapes Of Wrath moved to Vancouver.

-In late summer of 1985, Nettwerk released the first album ‘September Bowl Of Green’, which dented college and alternative radio.
+In the late summer of 1985, Nettwerk released the first album ‘September Bowl Of Green’, which dented college and alternative radio.
 Their first two videos “Misunderstanding” and “A Dream (About You)” were heavily rotated by MUCHMusic.
-This attention led to several record contract offers, with the band ultimately signing a world-wide deal with Capitol-EMI Records.
-They returned to the studio in May 1986 to remix “Misunderstanding” and “Love Comes Around” with Tom Cochrane, now a fellow label-mate and continued playing live, including a high profile show at the 2nd Annual Independent Music Festival and Expo ’86 in Vancouver.
+This attention led to several record contract offers, with the band ultimately signing a worldwide deal with Capitol-EMI Records.
+They returned to the studio in May 1986 to remix “Misunderstanding” and “Love Comes Around” with Tom Cochrane, now a fellow label-mate and continued playing live, including a high-profile show at the 2nd Annual Independent Music Festival and Expo ’86 in Vancouver.

 Ex-Pere Ubu and Lounge Lizard/Golden Palomino drummer Anton Fier produced ‘Now And Again’ in Woodstock, New York, where the band lived in isolation for the first half of 1989.
 They recorded in an old haunted Catholic church called Dreamland Studios.